-Choosing a die cutting machine may seem overwhelming.
-Buying a die cut machine should be well-researched investment so you know it will fit your needs.
+There’s a lot of questions people have when buying a die cut machine.
+People usually want to know, “which die cut machine is best”?
+The best die cut machine really depends on what the machine is being used for.
 Before you pick a die cut machine, there should be a few things to consider, such as the type of machine, the cost, the durability, ease of use, software, versatility, and power.

 Materials and Versatility

-Consider the projects you will be creating with a die cutting machine and what kinds of materials you will be using.
+Versatility is another important factor.
+Consider the projects you will be creating with a die cutting machine and what kinds of materials that will be cut.
 Heavy duty machines are able to cut a greater variety of materials.
 If you will be cutting mostly with paper-based materials, it might not make sense to invest in a heavy duty machine.
-Also, consider the versatility of the machine.
-Machines will cut materials, but you may want capabilities such as drawing and embossing.

 Ease of use – Software and Support